bripkens/dotfiles/README.md

 # My Dotfiles

 ## Installation
-I do not yet enough experience with the one time setup scripts under `setup/`.
+I do not yet have enough experience with the one time setup scripts under `setup/`.
 You should therefore cherry pick the things that you actually require.

 The actual bash configuration can be linked in the following way: